 The Fallen Eagle: The Dawn of the Dark Ages

 This offers an excellent complement to those looking for more Imperator: Rome-themed content, now that active development of that game has been halted.
-The current version is v.395.4, and there is a non-Steam version available if you need it.
+There is also non-Steam version of The Fallen Eagle: The Dawn of the Dark Ages available if you need it.

 Tales of Ireland

 Tales of Ireland is a total conversion mod that focus solely on Ireland, giving it a level of depth and dedication not seen in any other historical strategy game.
 It features over 1000 counties distributed among 32 kingdoms at the game’s start, which is roughly 400 BC.
 It’s based on the ‘Book of Invasions’, and is steeped in Irish mythology.